justinrhodes1/react-power-tooltip/CONTRIBUTING.md

   description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.
-* If possible, use the relevant bug report templates to create the issue.
-  Simply copy the content of the appropriate template into a .rb file, make the necessary changes to demonstrate the issue, and **paste the content into the issue description**:
-  * [**React-custom-tooltip** master issues][master template]

 ### 5. Implement your fix or feature